 BLACKBERRIES & RASPBERRIES

-We have multiple varieties in our blackberry and raspberry “patches”.
+We have multiple varieties in our blackberry and raspberry “patches.”
 We have a section of Kiowa Blackberries which are one of most popular varieties because of their size and will continue to introduce new berries as they are tested.

 There will be plenty of fruit for all of our U-Pickers this season.
 Each variety has it’s own taste so be sure to try them all.
 Kiowa, Chicasaw, Arapaho are just a few of our Indian varieties.
+We have introduced dayneutral and ever-bearing varieties who’s canes will produce early summer and mid-fall crops.

-GOOSEBERRIES, CURRANTS, AND ELDERBERRIES
+GOOSEBERRIES, CURRANTS, ELDERBERRIES AND GRAPES

 PEACHES AND NECTARINES

-We also grow “Peento Peaches” which are sometimes called “Donut Peaches”.
+We also grow “Peento Peaches” which are sometimes called “Donut Peaches.”
 These flat, sweet, white peaches are a big hit for all our customers especially those at the Chestertown Farmer’s Market.
 We are presently growing test varieties from Rutgers University in New Jersey.
-One of the varieties is the same color, shape and size as “Saturn”, but is a yellow peach.
+One of the varieties is the same color, shape and size as “Saturn” varietal, but is a yellow peach.
 The second being entirely yellow-colored, and yellow-fleshed; the third being lime green and white-fleshed.
 These peaches will offer a different visual and taste experience for customers.
 We will be offering taste tests on these varieties to get feedback from you.

-We have at least 3 varieties of “Pluots”, which are different from standard plum varieties.
-They are new to this area and offer color-taste combinations that have been described as “exquisite”.
+We have at least 3 varieties of “Pluots,” which are different from standard plum varieties.
+They are new to this area and offer color-taste combinations that have been described as “exquisite.”
 Red Heart is another great tasting plum that we grow.
 It is purple, heart-shaped, red-fleshed and sweet.

-We grow “Methley”, which is appropriately called “Sugar Plum” because of it’s exceptional sweetness.
+We grow “Methley,” which is appropriately called “Sugar Plum” because of it’s exceptional sweetness.
 Everyone loves a good Sugar Plum… even children who don’t, otherwise, eat fruit!

 We have 3 varieties of apricots; “Goldrich” comes on in late June, “Hargrande” in July and “Harlayne” in August.
 Apricots are great-looking and great-tasting, but hard to grow.
 Some years you get them, and some years they get you!